Most Visited Tourist Attractions

 Universal Studios Japan opened in 2014 and has 10 themed areas, including perhaps its most famous and popular attraction, "The Wizarding World of Harry Potter," which includes a series of shops, rides, and restaurants based on the books and movies.
 Other rides and shows are themed around internationally beloved characters including Sesame Street, Snoopy, Hello Kitty, Spiderman, and Shrek.

-23. Disney Hollywood Studios - Bay Lake, Florida, USA
+22. Disney Hollywood Studios - Bay Lake, Florida, USA (Tie)

 Annual visitors: 9.9 million

-22. Disney’s Animal Kingdom - Orlando, Florida, USA
+22. Disney’s Animal Kingdom — Orlando, Florida, United States (Tie)

 Annual visitors: 9.9 million